USCbiostats/PM566/website/content/assignment/14-final.md

-**Deliverables**: 1) A 5-minute presentation where you walk us through your website; 2) A written report with embedded tables and figures that is submitted as a PDF to a final project-specific github repository *and* as a downloadable link on your website.
+**Deliverables**: 1) A 5-minute presentation where you walk us through your website; 2) A written report with embedded tables and figures that is submitted as a PDF to a final project-specific GitHub repository *and* as a downloadable link on your website.
 Please see the checklist below for additional details.